morleydragon/eecs489/Assignments/README.md

 Weekend days are counted in the same way as weekdays (e.g., if the assignment deadline is Friday and you turn it in Sunday, that's two days late).

 To request an extension beyond the free late days, you must discuss your situation with an instructor **before** the deadline and provide written documentation.
-Extensions will typically not be granted, even for computer problems, illness, family emergencies, etc..
+Extensions will typically not be granted, even for computer problems, illness, family emergencies, etc.
 In most cases, with cooperation and good faith on your part, your group will be able and expected to make up the deficit without needing an extension.
 You can avoid most problems by starting the assignments early and keeping backup files.
 If a family/personal emergency causes you to miss a significant number of days, please see an instructor to decide the best course of action.